Combe Martin Famous People

 Combe Martin Industrial History

-…back as the 1500s and the reign of King Henry VIII.
-There is much more, and White's Devonshire Directory (1850) et al offer a wider picture: A Fine Cove on the North Coast…
+…many cases we are able to go as far back as the 1500s and the reign of King Henry VIII.
+There is much more, and White's Devonshire Directory (1850) et al offer a wider pict…